chatkausik/Second-Capstone-Project/README.md

 Artist_Identification_from_Arts-50Artists.ipynb

+Base CNN to Resnet-18 Transfer learning:
+TrainArtists-Subset.ipynb

-Classifying Pablo Picasso Arts from other Artists with 74% accuracy.
+Classifying Pablo Picasso Arts from other Artists with 74% accuracy:
 Classifying Pablo Picasso Arts from other Artists.ipynb

 #####################################################